stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ## 1: Prepare Your Repository

 Clone or fork the example project to your own Git repository.
 To use the provided Flux configuration, use GitLab as the Git hosting provider.
+The example code for this project is published on both [GitLab](https://gitlab.com/sve-projects/eks-auto-example) and [GitHub](https://github.com/stuartellis/eks-auto-example).

 Create a _dev_ branch on the repository.
 The Flux configuration on _development_ clusters will synchronize from this _dev_ branch.
 The Flux configuration on _production_ clusters will synchronize from the _main_ branch.